NMKadir/High-Performance-Computing/README.md

 # High Performance Computing
-Here you will get the codes for openMP, MPI and CUDA C.
+Here you will get the codes for MPI and CUDA C++.